 When I was a little girl, my grandmother gave me a precious keepsake, an old postcard.

 It has a fabric insert, organza embroidered with the words “To my Sister”, richly embellished with dark pink roses and greenery.
 I have always cherished it, mainly because it is so beautiful.
 It was years later that I realised its significance, and came to appreciate the story behind the postcard.
-The postcard had been sent by “Harry” to his sister “Flora” during World War I from “Somewhere in France”.
-It was dated 6 October 1917.
+The postcard was sent by “Harry” to his sister “Flora” during World War I from “Somewhere in France”.
+It is dated 6 October 1917.

 I met Henry (“Harry”) in the 1960s when he was an old man.
 He lived at Eventide, an old people’s home in Rockhampton.
 My mother used to take me with her to visit him.
 I can’t say I remember him very well; but he was clearly a lonely old man.
 He never married.
 He had no children.

 This is Henry’s story.

 Henry was born in 1888 in Aramac, Queensland.
 He was the 6th child born to his parents, newly arrived migrants from England.
 Flora, his sister, had been born one year earlier, in Sydney.
 The family settled in Mount Morgan, Central Queensland.
-Sadly, the children’s mother died about 1 month after giving birth to her 8th child.
+Sadly, the children’s mother died about one month after giving birth to her 8th child.
 Flora was just 12 years old and Henry was 11.
 For a short time, while the family was still together, Flora was like a mother to Henry and his younger brother.
 As siblings they were always close.
-Flora married in 1911 when she was 24 and Henry was 23.
+Flora married Donald William Beaumont in 1911 when she was 24 and Henry was 23.